Promo code SPRING2022 will be automatically applied at checkout!

 It's Evolutionarily Normal

-The way most Americans eat—breakfast when we wake, lunch near noon and dinner near sunset—is a new-ish invention.
+The way most Americans eat - breakfast when we wake, lunch near noon, and dinner near sunset - is a new-ish invention.
 Three meals just happened to fit the Industrial Revolution workday.
 Even in modern times, “three square meals'' isn't universal.

 For most of human history, we ate what we could when we could.
 We have body fat for a reason, after all.
-When our ancestors failed hunting Mammoths, fat kept them alive.
+When our ancestors failed to hunt Mammoths, fat kept them alive.
 When they found a walnut grove, our ancestors gorged to build up fat reserves.
 Simply put, our forebears lived in a perpetual state of intermittent fasting.

 Ages of hunter-gathering shaped our bodies.
 From an evolutionary standpoint, intermittent fasting is more “normal” than breakfast-lunch-dinner.
 Add in issues brought on by our modern processed foods, ultra-rich and sugar-heavy, and it becomes clear that maybe IF, biologically speaking, is the way to go.